Kicking and Screaming Podcast

 So You Think You Can Dance

-Jenna was thrilled to be on the set of the Chicago dance auditions in early March for the upcoming 11th season of "So You Think You Can Dance" (SYTYCD), marking her return as a guest judge for the second time on the hit FOX dance competition-reality show.
+Jenna was thrilled to be on the set of the Chicago dance auditions in early March to tape the upcoming 11th season of "So You Think You Can Dance" (SYTYCD), which premieres on Wednesday, May 28th, marking her return as a guest judge for the second time on the hit FOX dance competition-reality show.
 Along with the show's permanent judges, Mary Murphy, a ballroom dance champion and choreographer, and Nigel Lythgoe, SYTYCD creator and executive producer, Jenna watched prospective contestants dance in a variety of American and international dance styles with amazing talent, heart, passion, and exuberant energy, all working to earn a coveted spot on the show.

 The new season of So You Think You Can Dance will premiere on FOX in June 2014.